Theatre Of Blood | 1973

 And now the disappointment.
 The old ‘Burbage Theatre’ itself was Putney Hippodrome, which stood on the corner of Felsham Road at Weimar Street, just off Putney High Street, Putney SW15.
 It was demolished in 1975, and there are now houses on the site.
 Towards the end, you can clearly see the Hippodrome sign which ran down the front of the building.

 Built in 1906 as a vaudeville variety house, the Hippodrome was converted into a cinema in the Thirties but had been closed for 14 years when it was chosen as Lionheart’s hideout.
-The proscenium was specially built for the film, a chandelier added and 500 seats (at 50p each) were bought from Croydon Odeon to fill the decrepit stalls.
+The proscenium was specially built for the film, a chandelier added and 500 seats were bought (at 50p each) from Croydon Odeon to fill the decrepit stalls.